Back

 A hostname is a label assigned to a device on a network, making it easier for other devices to identify it.
 When you change your MacBook's hostname, you're effectively changing how it appears to other devices connected to the same network, such as routers, printers, and other computers.
 Apple actually uses three different types of names for your Mac:

-1. Mac Computer Name: This is the name shown in Finder and system settings.
+1. Mac Computer Name: The name visible in Finder and system settings.
+Used for UI-level identification.

-3. HostName (System Name): This is the more technical, underlying system name used by Terminal commands and remote connections.
+3. HostName (System Name): The underlying system identifier used in Terminal or remote scripts.

 Why You Might Want to Change a MacBook's Hostname